 (2) The Future Destruction of the Statue of Liberty

 A poem mounted inside the base of Lady Liberty, written by Emma Lazarus, is titled, “The New Colossus.”
-The original Colossus of Rhodes was also a large statue at the harbor of Rhodes, one of the Greek islands.
+The original Colossus of Rhodes was a similar large statue in the Greek harbor of Rhodes.
 It stood 110 feet tall for 56 years, then it was felled by an earthquake in 226 B.C.
 Even so, people continued to travel long distances for centuries to see the fallen Colossus.

 The boy reportedly spoke about heaven, 2nd heaven, 3rd heaven, all the way through the 7th heaven, and spoke about the Throne.
 And when he began to speak about God, his father told him to be quiet; he did not feel that those present were worthy to hear the secrets of heaven.
 After twelve years of not speaking, the boy’s mother asked the Rabbi to allow the boy to speak.
 He agreed, as long as he did not speak clearly about the secret things.

-The boy then proceeded to give forth five prophecies in a mixture of Hebrew, Aramaic, Arabic, and possibly some Greek, making them very hard to know what they say or what they mean.
+The boy then proceeded to give forth five prophecies in a mixture of Hebrew, Aramaic, Arabic, and possibly some Greek, making it very hard to know what they say, or what they mean.
 When he finished, he told his parents that he would soon die.
 His grave is known to this day under the name Rabbi Nahman “Katofa.”